 West struggling to show strength on Ukraine

-Internal divisions in Washington and Brussels are bedevilling Western efforts to show strength over Russia's military stalking of Ukraine.
+Internal divisions are bedevilling Western efforts to show strength over Russia's military stalking of Ukraine.

-US diplomats and intelligence officers have briefed EU diplomats on the latest security scare on recent trips to Brussels.
+US diplomats and intelligence officers briefed EU diplomats on the latest security scare on recent trips to Brussels.

 Join EUobserver today